nullish/basil/README.md

 }
 ```

-**Description:** Using a list of URLs extracted from the URL `https://blog.justinmallone.com/tag/microblog/` matching element selector `a.post-card-content-link`, report the `h1` inner text value for rach URL.
+**Description:** Using a list of URLs extracted from the URL `https://blog.justinmallone.com/tag/microblog/` matching element selector `a.post-card-content-link`, report the `h1` inner text value for each URL.
 Scroll down the list of links for a maximum of 10 scroll actions.